-Make sure to let your workplace know that you being away for this amount of time, or maybe longer, is a possibility, but reassure them that it is a necessary step for your recovery and eventual return to a normal life.
+Make sure to let your workplace know that you being away for a set length of time, but reassure them that it is a necessary step for your recovery and eventual return to a normal life.

-It is also a good idea to let any friends and family know where you will be during this time so that when you leave our care you will be returning to a strong network of people you know that are ready to support your journey.
+It is also a good idea to let any friends and family know where you will be during this time, so that when you leave our care you will be returning to a strong network of people who are ready to support your journey.

 If you feel you are ready and prepared for the journey ahead, it’s now time to decide where that journey will take place.
 Will you choose a drug and alcohol rehab in Carlisle or one further afield?